Fairness vs. Risk in California Insurance Pricing

 Published Date: 07/26/2024

 In a recent Insurance Hour discussion, host Karl Susman and Assemblyman Tom Lackey — a former California Highway Patrol officer turned state legislator — tackled this very question.
-Their conversation peeled back the emotion and politics surrounding the issue and explored what “fair” really means in the context of insurance.
+Their conversation peeled back the emotion and politics surrounding the issue and examined what “fair” really means in the context of insurance.

-Defining Fairness vs. Reasonableness
+Fairness vs. Reasonableness in Insurance Pricing

 “If insurers can explain the reason why these rates are where they are,” Lackey said, “then that meets the definition of reasonable.
 Because it’s hard to argue that any rate is truly fair.”